 For more than 30 years, Rainforest Action Network (RAN) has campaigned to preserve forests, protect the climate and uphold human rights by challenging corporate power and systemic injustice through research, education, partnerships, non-violent direct action, grassroots organizing, strategic campaigns and communications.
 We are committed to working with Indigenous and frontline communities directly impacted by profit-driven systems of injustice.
 In partnership with allies from around the world, RAN challenges corporations to stop destructive operations, respect human rights, and adopt policies that reduce their contributions to climate change.
 RAN is committed to doing what is necessary, not only what is considered politically feasible.

 The Senior Manager of People and Culture will oversee all employee relations matters in the organization.
 This is an outstanding opportunity for a seasoned Human Resources leader to apply their passion and experience in staff and leadership coaching, racial justice and equity, relationship building, conflict resolution and organizational development in service of protecting forests, fighting climate change and upholding human rights.
-The position will report to the Deputy Executive Director.
+The position reports to the Chief Financial Officer who oversees Administration.

 To be successful in this role, candidates should have demonstrable experience leading HR functions and building organizational effectiveness and management in a nonprofit institutional setting.
 RAN is committed to equity, inclusion, and justice in our work and within our organization.
 This position will play a key role in ensuring those values are reflected in the support and guidance of staff, managers and the leadership team by serving as an organizational advocate for equity, inclusion, and justice.
-The person in this role will help build and strengthen a culture that reflects RAN’s core values and aligns with our anti-oppression principles.
+And, it will help build and strengthen a culture that reflects RAN’s core values and aligns with our anti-oppression principles.

-- Establish and maintain a collaborative, service-oriented team to deliver efficient, professional, timely and compassionate Human Resource support.
+- Establish and maintain a collaborative, service-oriented team to deliver efficient, professional, timely and compassionate HR support.

-- Ensure and maintain legal compliance in all employee matters, including on international staff jurisdictions.
+- Ensure and maintain legal compliance in all employee matters, including on international staff juridictions.

 - Maintain knowledge of HR industry trends and policy updates relevant for the non-profit sector

-- Partner with the Sr. HR Generalist and Professional Employer Organization (PEO) to ensure compliance with state and federal employment laws and regulations, appropriate record keeping, and benefits administration.
+- Work with the HR Generalist and Professional Employer Organization (PEO) to ensure compliance with state and federal employment laws and regulations, appropriate record keeping, and benefits administration.

-- Lead investigation of complaints and grievances to ensure consistent standards and timely resolution.
+- Facilitate conflict resolution relating to investigations and grievances to ensure consistent standards and timely resolution.

-- Review, update and communicate changes in the organization’s employee policies and procedures to ensure proper compliance.
+- Review, update and communicate changes in the organization’s personnel policies and procedures to staff to ensure proper compliance.

-- Ensure HR system meet the organization’s needs.
+- Review and ensure HR information system meets the organization’s personnel information needs.